Papdi No Lot | Khichu

 Sonal bhabhi, my late sister in law immediately took me under her wing from the first day I met her.
 Always smiling, friendly and motherly she taught and advised me whenever I needed her help.
 Whenever we visited Nairobi, meals were not an elaborate affair at her place.
 Simple but tasty dishes were prepared in no time to feed us and her family.
-What I learnt from her was a foolproof recipe to make the perfect papdi no lot(steamed rice flour dough).
+I learned from her a foolproof recipe to make the perfect papdi no lot(steamed rice flour dough).
 If you follow the measurements and tips given below, then papdi no lot or khichu turns out not too hard and not too soft.
 I have tried out this recipe with rice flour from India, Kenya , UK and the end result is the same.
 Of course feel free to vary the amount of green chillis you use.

 Whenever families made papdi from papdi no lot, it was like a whole day affair as it was made in huge quantities during summer.
 Papdis can be stored throughout the year.
 Part of the papdi making ritual was also to enjoy hot steaming papdi no lot.